A Note on Multi-Oriented Graph Complexes and Deformation Quantization of Lie Bialgebroids

-The minimal\footnote{Recall that minimal \Lieinf-algebras are characterised by a vanishing differential $\theta_1\equiv0$.} \Lieinf-structure $(\A^E_\text{Lie},\theta)$ can be interpreted as the avatar in dimension $d=3$ both of the Moyal star-commutator in $d=1$ and the Kontsevich--Shoikhet exotic \Lieinf-structure on infinite dimensional manifolds in $d=2$.
+The minimal\footnote{Recall that minimal \Lieinf-algebras are characterised by a vanishing differential $\theta_1\equiv0$.} \Lieinf-structure $(\A^E_{\rm Lie},\theta)$ can be interpreted as the avatar in dimension $d=3$ both of the Moyal star-commutator in $d=1$ and the Kontsevich--Shoikhet exotic \Lieinf-structure on infinite-dimensional manifolds in $d=2$.
 It relies on bi-oriented graphs and as such possesses no counterpart in the ``bialgebra'' realm where only one orientable direction is available.
-In fact, one can explicitly check that the first non-trivial deformed bracket $\theta_6=\Rep^E_6(\Theta_3)$ vanishes identically on the graded Poisson subalgebra\footnote{See footnote \ref{footpoint}. } $\A^\alg_\text{Lie}\subset\A^E_\text{Lie}$ controlling deformations of Lie bialgebras, \cf Proposition \ref{propob}.
+In fact, one can explicitly check that the first non-trivial deformed bracket $\theta_6=\Rep^E_6(\Theta_3)$ vanishes identically on the graded Poisson subalgebra\footnote{See footnote~\ref{footpoint}.} $\A^\alg_{\rm Lie}\subset\A^E_{\rm Lie}$ controlling deformations of Lie bialgebras, cf.\ Proposition~\ref{propob}.

-\bremi{ \item In the following, we will consider Maurer--Cartan elements in the formal extension $\A^E_\text{Lie}\eps$ of $\A^E_\text{Lie}$ by a formal parameter $\hbar$.
-By analogy with the $d=2$ case \cite{Merkulov2016}, we will refer to Maurer--Cartan elements of $(\A^E_\text{Lie}\eps,\theta)$ as \textbf{formal ``quantizable Lie bialgebroids''}, to contrast with the Maurer--Cartan elements of $(\A^E_\text{Lie}\eps,\pbdot^E_\om)$ referred to simply as \textbf{formal Lie bialgebroids}.
-Formal Lie bialgebroids being linear in $\hbar$ are just Lie bialgebroids and accordingly, we will refer to formal ``quantizable Lie bialgebroids'' linear in $\hbar$ as ``quantizable Lie bialgebroids''. \item Note that ``quantizable Lie bialgebroids'' are in particular Lie bialgebroids as they satisfy $\pb{\cH}{\cH}_\om^E=0$ on top of some higher consistency conditions \big($\theta_6(\cH^{\w 6})=0$, \etc\big). } The distinction between Lie bialgebroids and ``quantizable Lie bialgebroids'' will be salient when applied to the quantization problem for Lie bialgebroids in Section \ref{section:Application to quantization}.
+\begin{Remark} \quad \begin{itemize}\itemsep=0pt \item In the next section, we will consider Maurer--Cartan elements in the formal extension $\A^E_{\rm Lie}\eps$ of $\A^E_{\rm Lie}$ by a formal parameter $\hbar$.
+By analogy with the $d=2$ case~\cite{Merkulov2016}, we will refer to Maurer--Cartan elements of $\big(\A^E_{\rm Lie}\eps,\theta\big)$ as \textit{formal ``quantizable Lie bialgebroids''}, to contrast with the Maurer--Cartan elements of $\big(\A^E_{\rm Lie}\eps,\pbdot^E_\symp\big)$ referred to simply as \textit{formal Lie bialgebroids}.
+Formal Lie bialgebroids being linear in $\hbar$ are just Lie bialgebroids and accordingly, we will refer to formal ``quantizable Lie bialgebroids'' linear in $\hbar$ as ``quantizable Lie bialgebroids''. \item Note that ``quantizable Lie bialgebroids'' are in particular Lie bialgebroids as they satisfy $\pb{\cH}{\cH}_\symp^E=0$ on top of some higher consistency conditions \big($\theta_6\big(\cH^{\w 6}\big)=0$, etc.\big). \end{itemize} \end{Remark}

+The distinction between Lie bialgebroids and ``quantizable Lie bialgebroids'' will become salient when applied to the quantization problem for Lie bialgebroids in Section~\ref{section:Application to quantization}.